FlorentinD/UrbanData/README.md

   * Row houses are houses with more than 1 address here (as rowhouses are partly mapped in openstreetmap as one large building)
 * Cross Roads:
   * T-CrossRoads (Pattern 50): Crossroads with exactly 3 edges
-  * All CrossRoads: classified by their number of edges
+  * All CrossRoads: grouped by their an estimation of their number of edges
   * Roundabouts: as a possibly new pattern
 * Night Life (Pattern 33):
   * classified based on their amenity tag in openstreet map (allowing bars, nightclubs and pubs)